-I also decided that instead of being loosely inspired by Alice in Wonderland, that I’d just go for it and take even more inspiration from the stories.
-I incorporated a teapot print, and a cards print.
-One of my favorite prints from the new line is called Tea Party, and features hand drawn images of all the things you’d find at an Alice tea party.
-The cards print I think is extremely versatile and I simply can’t wait to get my hands on it!
+One of my favorite prints from the new line is Tea Party and features hand-drawn images of all the things you’d find at an Alice tea party.
+The card print, I think, is extremely versatile, and I can’t wait to get my hands on it!
 I also added a gingham bias print.
 I’m absolutely in LOVE with gingham lately and would add it to everything if I could!

 The fabric is also being released in Double Gauze!
 Just think of all the cute baby items you could make with that super soft and light fabric.

 Wonderland Two is due to arrive in January 2017- which should give you plenty of time to plan and make your Easter and Spring sewing projects.
 I’m told that there will be a display at Quilt Market featuring the fabric, just stop by the Riley Blake booth for more information.
 You can also view the entire line on the Riley Blake Fabrics website.